10444102/IMAD5111-Assignment-2/README.md

 Customization: Currently there are no customizations to be made for the users pet.
 5. Conclusion
 The Tamagotchi app combines nostalgia with modern interactivity, making it a delightful experience for users.
 By following the utilization steps, users can enjoy their virtual pet and keep it happy and healthy!

+Here is the youtube link for a quick run through of my app. https://youtu.be/Y3DAL2nwD7Q